thanhtbt/tensor_tracking_survey/README.md

 A list of up-to-date research papers on streaming tensor decomposition, tensor tracking, and dynamic tensor analysis.

-*Please feel free to open an issue, make a pull request, or contact me via thanhle88.tbt@gmail.com if you find any missed references or errors*.
+*Please feel free to open an issue, make a pull request, contribute, and revise (or contact me) if you find any missed references or errors*.

 **Table of Content**